 Some doctors may conduct a physical exam, including blood or urine tests to rule out underlying medical conditions that could contribute to symptoms you’re experiencing.

 Several anxiety tests and scales are also used to help your doctor assess the level of anxiety you’re experiencing.
-Reach about each of these tests.

 Once you’ve been diagnosed with anxiety, you can to explore treatment options with your doctor.
 For some people, medical treatment isn’t necessary.
 Lifestyle changes may be enough to cope with the symptoms.